campfireunion/docs/docs/1.0/flipside/how-tos/characters/how-to-use-ready-player-me-avatars-in-flipside.md

 Your avatar will begin the import process, which can take 10-20 seconds to complete.

-**Step 8.** When it's ready, click on the avatar you just modified to load the latest version into Flipside Studio.
+**Step 8.** When it's ready, click on the avatar you just modified to load the latest version into Flipside.

 ## Deleting a Ready Player Me avatar

->**Note:** Deleting a character does not remove it from any recordings you’ve made in Flipside Studio.
+>**Note:** Deleting a character does not remove it from any recordings you’ve made in Flipside.

 **Step 1.** Press the menu button on either controller and choose **Characters** from the main menu.